-However, God does give us a window through which we can see the whole story of Jesus.
-Through this window we can be profoundly touched because we can imagine the confusion, the exhilaration, and the pain.
-The Gospel can be told through the eyes of Jesus' mother.
+However, God does give us a window through which we can see some of the personal aspects of the story of Jesus.
+Through this window we can be profoundly touched because we can imagine the confusion, the exhilaration, and the pain at different points in Jesus' story.
+The Good News can be told through the eyes of Jesus' mother.
 Mary is there when the angel announces that Jesus is conceived and that she will bear the Son of God.
-She is there to bear the brunt of rejection, ridicule, and misunderstanding after Jesus is conceived.
+She is there to bear the brunt of rejection, ridicule, and misunderstanding after Jesus is conceived by the Holy Spirit before she is married.
 Mary is there when Jesus is born and placed in a manger far away from home.
-She is there when Shepherds come and announce to them what the angels had said.
-She is there when the Magi come from far away bringing gifts for the King of the Jews.
+She is there when shepherds come and announce to them what the angels had said.
+She is there when the wise men come from far away bringing gifts for the King of the Jews.
 She is there on the journey to Egypt to preserve her son's life.
-She is there when they move into a carpenter's shop in Nazareth.
-She is there when Jesus is found in the Temple because he had to be in his Father's house.
+She is there when the family moves into a carpenter's shop in Nazareth.
+She is there when Jesus is found in the Temple at twelve years old because he had to be in his Father's house.
 She is there when he turns the water into wine.
 She is there when all the family thinks he is crazy because he spends all his time curing and helping and teaching strangers.
 Mary is there ...
-She is even there at the Cross, as John tells us, and she is there at the empty tomb and she is there at Pentecost.
+She is even there at the cross, as John tells us, and she is there at the empty tomb and she is there at Pentecost.